 June 20, 6 – 7:30 pm: ARTIST FORUM (online – register in advance here!)

 July 13: Deadline for proposal submissions (11:59pm CST)

 August: Artists selected and notified

-September 15, 6-8pm: Meeting for all Shanty Artists and Performers (SAVE THIS DATE in case your proposal is selected; this will be a mandatory meeting for at least one member of your team); Paperwork due at this time (contract, community agreement, leave no trace policy)
+September 19, 6-8pm: In-person meeting for all Shanty Artists and Performers (SAVE THIS DATE in case your proposal is selected; this will be a mandatory meeting for at least one member of your team); Paperwork due at this time (contract, community agreement, leave no trace policy)